 First Year Adventure

 Back to campus not only means back to the books, but back to the city.
-Oklahoma City sites were the text for learning by 40 students from across the U.S. and around the world as the OC Honors program launched its 2011 First Year Adventure, in which students will connect classroom learning and community engagement.
-The event was facilitated by Ben Langford, OC’s Director of the Center for Global Mission.
+Oklahoma City sites are the text for learning in First Year Adventure, in which students will connect classroom learning and community engagement.
+The event is facilitated by Ben Langford, OC’s Director of the Center for Global Missions.
 Langford is a former missionary to Uganda.

 For more information, contact: